 This post includes some of my thoughts on what makes a good travel companion.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 Coming to Agreement

 Being a good travel partner starts at the very beginning of the planning stages.
-I recommend having this discussion when you are first planning the trip to make sure you are on the same page.
+I recommend having this discussion when planning the trip to ensure you are on the same page.
 Then continue the discussion with the decisions that need to be made.